thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node:_Basics__FS_Module.desc.md

 Some of the largest [companies on the planet use Node.js](https://github.com/joyent/node/wiki/projects,-applications,-and-companies-using-node) including eBay, Joyent, Klout, LinkedIn, Microsoft, and PayPal use Node.js for some part of their stack.
 Depending on the firm, usage may vary widely, but it is highly unlikely that any of these companies operate entirely (or even majority) in Node.js.
 Node.js is like anything else though, and has its [disadvantages](http://www.quora.com/What-are-the-disadvantages-of-using-Node-js) and [advantages](http://www.toptal.com/nodejs/why-the-hell-would-i-use-node-js).

 Node.js is important because it is a JavaScript _runtime_ for the server.
 A [runtime](https://en.wikipedia.org/wiki/Runtime_system) is the code that is dynamically executed during program operation.
-Javascript is an interpreted languaged, which means that it isn't compiled prior to running.
+Javascript is an interpreted language, which means that it isn't compiled prior to running.
 C++, Objective-C and many other languages not based on C are put through a "compiler" that turns them into instructions that can be directly sent to the processor to be executed.
 An interpreted language is not compiled before it runs, but is instead compiled Just In Time (often abbreviated JIT) when the actual code is about to be run.

 One of the biggest changes that the V8 runtime introduces is in it's JIT compiler.
 It dynamically compiles and optimizes Javascript as it runs, and re-optimizes it according to the state of the program as the program runs.
 [Read the wikipedia entry on V8](https://en.wikipedia.org/wiki/V8_(JavaScript_engine)).